developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/mx/version-on-device/index.md

 ---
-title: How to Check a Device's MX Version
+title: "How to Check a Device's MX Version"
+layout: guide.html
+product: EMDK For Android
+productversion: '4.0'
 ---

 ## Overview